userver-framework/userver/scripts/docs/en/userver/synchronization.md

 ## Synchronization mechanisms and primitives

-This section describes the available synchronization mechanisms with use cases.
+This section describes the major available synchronization mechanisms with use cases.
+All the primitives are listed at the @ref userver_concurrency API Group.

 > There is no "faster" synchronization mechanism.
 Different primitives are suitable for different situations.
 > For some load profile primitive A could be 1000 times faster than primitive B. For another - exactly the opposite.